-Replacing an earlier frame structure, the railroad?s present depot was built in 1916 and designed in the Tudor Revival style ? the only train depot in the state to which this style was applied.
+Replacing an earlier frame structure, the railroad’s present depot was built in 1916 and designed in the Gothic Revival style the only train depot in the state to which this style was applied.
 The depot served Sandpoint and the railway for decades as passenger traffic waned and railway companies were merged and services consolidated.
 In 1973 the depot was listed in the National Register of Historic Places.

 This distinction did not prevent the steady decline of the structure, and despite its status as the only depot in the State of Idaho to offer passenger service, the building suffered from decades of deferred maintenance.
 In 2008, when construction of the new Sandpoint Bypass of US-95 threatened to literally shake the historic building apart, the Idaho Transportation Department invested several hundred thousand dollars in the structure?s stabilization.
 Years of careful negotiations between the Burlington Northern Santa Fe, AMTRAK, and the City of Sandpoint set the stage for a more intense renovation beginning last year financed with funds again provided by the Idaho Transportation Department to compensate for possible disruptions in passenger service.
 Brick and stonework were cleaned and repointed.
 In addition, the rehabilitation also included a new roof for the entire building complete with all sheathing and underlayment as well as truss repair, gutters and downspouts; interior plaster and terrazzo were repaired and restored; energy-efficient lighting was installed; and HVAC and plumbing all updated.
 The renovation has rehabilitated the waiting area for Amtrak passengers, provided ADA restrooms as well as ADA parking and an ADA-accessible platform, and allowed some retail space inside.